COVID: How India is vaccinating isolated tribes in insurgency-hit areas | DW | 04.11.2021

 "I wanted my two daughters to be safe and the health workers convinced me that the vaccination was safe.
 I agreed," Oyam Medeme, a mother of two, told DW.

-Sopi Sika, another young mother told DW: "Surely, I was scared.
+Sopi Sika, another young mother, told DW: "Surely, I was scared.
 We had not seen health workers in this village for years and suddenly they [health officials] appeared.
 After my first jab, I could not sleep.
-But I am okay today."
+But I am OK today."

-Minpa is illustrative of what plays out across various parts of Chhattisgarh, a heavily forested central Indian state with nearly 30 million people.
+Minpa is illustrative of the situation in various parts of Chhattisgarh, a heavily forested central Indian state with nearly 30 million people.

-The state is home to a tribal population estimated to be over 7 million.

 Chhattisgarh is also the epicenter of India's Maoist insurgency.
 The Maoists, also known as Naxals, have waged an armed struggle against government forces for decades.